 - Spit out the mixture.

-Some natural health professionals recommend rinsing with undiluted apple cider vinegar, but this may cause a painful burning sensation in your mouth.
+If you rinse with undiluted apple cider vinegar, be aware that this may cause a painful burning sensation in your mouth.

-Vitamin C (also called ascorbic acid) boosts your immunity.
+Vitamin C (also called ascorbic acid) is necessary for proper immune system function.
 It does this by encouraging white blood cell production, which helps protect your body against infection.

 It also helps these cells function more effectively and protects them against harmful molecules.

 A healthy immune system helps bring balance back to your body.
-Increasing your intake of vitamin C may help boost your body’s ability to beat the infection.
+Increasing your intake of vitamin C if you’re deficient may help boost your body’s immune system to fight the infection.

 Common symptoms are:

-- raised white lesions that resemble cottage cheese on your tongue, inner cheeks, gums, the roof of your mouth, and tonsils
+- white lesions that look like cottage cheese on the tongue, inner cheeks, gums, tonsils, and roof of your mouth

 - mouth redness or soreness